canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 Writing a fetch service inspector
 =================================

-The inspector interface defines methods to examine artefact requests and downloaded data before they are sent to requesting client.
-Artefact requests can be rejected or held for further investigation, and only after a full file inspection an artefact can be set as approved.
+The inspector interface defines methods to examine artifact requests and downloaded data before they are sent to requesting client.
+Artifact requests can be rejected or held for further investigation, and only after a full file inspection an artifact can be set as approved.

 How to inspect a request